SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 ![subaccount overview](subaccountoverview.png)

+:point_right: We'll be coming back to this page a number of times over the course of this CodeJam, so it's a good idea to give this page a name we can refer to, and also to bookmark it.
+Let's call it "CF Trial Subaccount Home".
+Bookmark it now, with this name.

 :point_right: In the menu on the left hand side, select "Spaces" to see the list of spaces in the CF organization - this should show your "dev" space as a tile, including the quota assigned to it and how much of that quota has been used.
 A newly provisioned CF organization and space should have adequate resources available for what we want to achieve in this CodeJam today:

 ![space detail](spacedetail.png)